tedious/TedivmStashBundle/README.md

         second:
             ...

-However, if you don't, the first service defined will be set as the default.
+If you don't, the first service defined will be set as the default.

+## Stash Driver Configuration ##

+Each driver comes with a set of default options which canb be individually overrided.

+    FileSystem:
+        dirSplit:               2
+        path:                   %kernel.cache_dir%/stash
+        filePermissions:        0660
+        dirPermissions:         0770
+        memKeyLimit:            20
+    Sqlite:
+        path:                   %kernel.cache_dir%/stash
+        filePermissions:        0660
+        dirPermissions:         0770
+        busyTimeout:            500
+        nesting:                0
+        subdriver:              PDO
+    Apc:
+        ttl:                    300
+        namespace:              <none>
+    Memcache:
+        servers:
+            - { server: 127.0.0.1, port: 11211, weight: 1 }